 - 1. The Examining Board decides on a request for permission to follow a flexible programme. - 2.
-The Examining Board checks whether the BTO study programme is compatible with the flexible programme and determines whether it is coherent and the level complies with the learning outcomes of that study programme. - 3.
-The procedure for requesting a flexible programme and the corresponding conditions and criteria are specified in the regulation on Flexible bachelor's and master's programme Wageningen University: Wageningen UR > Education & Study programmes > Current students > Examining
+The Examining Board checks whether the BTO study programme is compatible with the flexible programme and determines whether it is coherent and of sufficient level. - 3.
+The procedure for requesting a flexible programme and the corresponding conditions and criteria are specified in the regulation on Flexible bachelor's and master's programme Wageningen University: Wageningen UR > Education & Study programmes > Current students > Examining Boards under 'Flexible Programme'.